 In order to maintain a sense of focus and structure, we have a dress code.
 Our school provides parents with a specific list of items for their son.
 Please be aware any items not on the clothing list will be sent home at parent’s expense.
 Please refer to the clothing/personal needs list in the parent manual.

-The students at the school are good kids from good homes who are making poor choices.
-They come from families who love them, sometimes to the point of not allowing their child to feel the pain of having to be responsible for their inappropriate behavior.
+The students at our school are good young men who have made poor choices.
+They come from good homes and families who love them.
 We want our parents to be supportive, but not bail out or rescue the student in lieu of working the program.
 Please give your child the message in a supportive and loving way that you expect he will make it work, face his issues, and accept his consequences for his actions.
-Once your child gets a clear and consistent message from his family that they support Wood Creek Academy and they have faith that he will choose to work the program and stop working you, we can then expect to start moving forward.
+Once your child gets a clear and consistent message from his family that they support Wood Creek Academy we can then expect to start moving forward.

 We work with educational consultants and counselors from many different locations.
 Educational consultants are professionals who assist students and families with high school and college planning.
 They provide experience and knowledge to formulate placement decisions during a time that is confusing and stressful.
 They have experience with a wide variety of schools and programs and can assist in maximizing the chance for a successful treatment outcome.